How to apply?

 - Introductory tuition on prerequisites for a professional art practice

-- Specialization in one’s own form, style or genre of art production
+- Specialisation in one’s own form, style or genre of art production

 - Supervised writing on contextualization and reflection related to one’s own artistic practice